|SanBio Co., Ltd. (4592)|

 End of January

-This Bridge Report outlines the first half earnings results of the SanBio Group (SanBio Co., Ltd. and its subsidiary in the US, SanBio, Inc.) for the term ending January 2018.
+This report outlines the financial results of the SanBio Group (SanBio Co., Ltd. and its subsidiary in the US, SanBio, Inc.) for the third quarter of the term ending January 2017 and so on.

 HistoryPreviously, Mr. Keita Mori (currently the representative director and president of SanBio Company Limited) was an executive in research and development at Kirin Holdings, Ltd., but was eager to launch a new business in the biotechnology arena.
 He shared this goal with Mr. Toru Kawanishi, an old friend who had served as a consultant at The Boston Consulting Group, and was a cofounder and vice president of CareNet (2150, Mothers of Tokyo Stock Exchange), which assists pharmaceutical companies in sales activities.

 They discussed various topics, including future directions and set a goal of "creating new products and markets in the biotech arena," as both of them had majored in biotechnology in the agricultural department at Tokyo University.
 They focused on "regenerative cell medicines," which appeared to be a new and promising field and established SanBio, Inc. in California in February 2001 with the objective of developing and commercializing these therapies.